oayanda/Devops-Tooling-Website-Solution/project_7.md

 Configure access to the NFS server for clients(wwebservers) within the same subnet (In this case the Subnet CIDR is 172.31.16.0/20)

-Open the exports file and add the mounts to be accessable
+Open the exports file and add the mounts to be accessable (on web server cidr address)

 ```bash
 sudo vi /etc/exports